 His passions for ministry include historical liturgical worship, community engagement, administration, and social ministry at homeless shelters, prisons, hospitals, and with other marginalized groups (e.g., LGBTQ and immigrants).
 His favorite Gospel is Luke, especially the story of the Good Samaritan, as it is a continual reminder to love God and to love and show mercy to others and ourselves.
 Its implications are complex and rich, and it shapes and informs Pastor Jason’s ministry.

-In his spare time, Pastor Jason enjoys going to the gym, biking, hiking and exploring new restaurants with his boyfriend, volunteering, the fine arts, and keeping up with current events.
+In his spare time, Pastor Jason enjoys going to the gym, biking, hiking, exploring new restaurants with his boyfriend, volunteering, the fine arts, and keeping up with current events.

 Contact Pastor Jason at firstname.lastname@example.org